-An open meeting to which all men in the congregation are welcome takes place on the first or second Saturday of each month at the meetinghouse for breakfast, Bible study, fellowship, and prayer.
+An open meeting to which all men in the congregation are welcome takes place on the first Saturday of each month for breakfast, Bible study, fellowship, and prayer.

 A one-week Bible school experience for children four years old through sixth grade takes place each year in June.

 One of Berkey’s priorities is to identify and carefully use the gifts that individuals bring to the body.
 If you desire to share your gifts, they will be used.
 Many opportunities for service are available in the various aspects of the church.